basisproject/basisproject.github.io/faq.md

 Do they elect one of themselves to be an ongoing maintenance person?
 Do they take turns managing the property?
 Split up duties?
 Hire an outside maintenance company?
 Let everything decay into squalor?
 It's up to the people occupying the property to decide how it will be managed.

+## Who decides who gets to live where?

+The communities that act as stewards of various resources (such as housing) would be responsible for determining how those resources are distributed to their members.
+There is no one-size-fits-all method to figuring out usage of shared resources.

 ## Where do companies get the money to pay workers and buy things?

 Companies don't use money.
 They simply order the things they need to fill the orders that they receive, and the system pays workers by printing credits for their labor.

-That said, the system might have limits for how much costs each company can command at any given time.
+That said, the system has limits for how much costs each company can command at any given time.
 This creates an upper limit on a company's inputs, which would have to be balanced with equal outputs.

 ## So wait you're just printing money to pay people?